 The benefits of becoming a self-employed estate planner

-Switch your career easily, get out of the grind, be your own boss!
+Switch your career easily, get out of the grind and be your own boss!

-If you’re sick and tired of working every hour god sends and still feeling like you’re getting nowhere in life, becoming self-employed might be the solution you’re looking for.
+If you’re sick and tired of working every hour god sends and still feeling like you’re getting nowhere in life, becoming a self-employed estate planner might be the solution you’re looking for.

 If it sounds too drastic and you’re unsure if you can cut it on your own, think again.
 Working for yourself is easier than ever, especially with the incredible support structure available through CTT’s Professional Services network.

-We offer nothing less than a complete solution, providing you with all of the knowledge, tools, and growth you’ll need to quit the rat race and thrive in the world of self-employment.
+We offer nothing less than a complete solution, providing you with all of the knowledge, tools, and growth you’ll need to quit the rat race and thrive in the world of self-employment, particularly in becoming an estate planner.
+Here, we take a look at some of the benefits of becoming a self employed estate planner with CTT.

 It’s something that not a lot of people have probably thought about (we’ll try not to be offended) but becoming an estate planner and will writer is an opportunity to start again.
 A chance to begin a new career without having to go through university or gain years of experience.
 How is that possible?

-CTT offers all of the training necessary, with constant support along the way, and you’ll likely be pleasantly surprised by the estate planning skills you possess already, without even knowing it.
+CTT offers all of the training necessary to become a self-employed estate planner, with constant support along the way, and you’ll likely be pleasantly surprised by the estate planning skills you possess already, without even knowing it.

-Although working for yourself will be daunting at first, the benefits far outweigh any risks.
-CTT have designed a training programme to give you the confidence and tools to employ your new skills as soon as the training is over.
+Although working for yourself will be daunting at first, the benefits of being self employed far outweigh any risks.
+CTT have designed a training programme to give you the confidence and tools to employ your new skills as an estate planner as soon as the training is over.
 And with our user-friendly Legacy Software, you’ll be in control of guiding your clients through the legal documentation from beginning to end.

 By becoming your own boss with CTT, you will: